xingyi0201/kintegrate.dev/content/pages/tutorials/getting-started-android-sdk/index.md

 These are passive listeners to transactions on your Kin account.
 They will report changes in the balance:

-1. On instatiation (use this to grab your app's initial balance)
+1. On instantiation (use this to grab your app's initial balance)
 2. When your app makes an **outgoing** payment

-Note that it may take a minute or two for them to fire, after a payment has beeen made.
+Note that it may take a minute or two for them to fire, after a payment has been made.
 In order to check if the balance has changed from an **incoming** payment, you need to call:

 ```kotlin
 kin.checkTransactions()